vipul892/Urban-Tree-Health-Monitoring-System/README.md

 **LinkedIn**

-Add your LinkedIn profile
+(Add your LinkedIn Profile)

 **Email**

-Add your email address
+(Add your Email)

 ---

 # ⭐ Support

-If you found this project helpful, please consider giving it a ⭐ **Star** on GitHub.
+If you found this project useful, don't forget to **⭐ Star** this repository.

-Your support motivates future improvements and the development of more open-source Machine Learning projects.
+It motivates me to build more Machine Learning and Data Science projects.

 ---

-# 💚 Acknowledgements
+# 🙏 Acknowledgements

 Special thanks to the open-source community and the developers of:

 - Python
 - Streamlit
 - CatBoost
+- XGBoost
 - Scikit-learn
 - Pandas
 - NumPy